Project Sidewinder: Criticism

 The report was dismissed by the Canadian intelligence community, controversially dismissing its findings.
-At the time they don’t support the findings of the report, and the analytic work wasn’t up to standard.
+At the time they don't support the findings of the report, and the analytic work wasn't up to standard.

-Subsequent findings weren’t so clear.
+Subsequent findings weren't so clear.
 Analysts that worked on the report filed a complaint with Security Intelligence Review Committee (SIRC).
-SIRC’s findings generally support the findings of the report, but dismissed the suggestion that Canada is unaware of any threats not monitored by intelligence agencies.
+SIRC's findings generally support the findings of the report, but dismissed the suggestion that Canada is unaware of any threats not monitored by intelligence agencies.

-Money Laundering Inquiry
+Money laundering inquiry

 In 2017, the Government of BC hired lawyer and former RCMP deputy commissioner Peter German to investigate a number of themes brought up in the Sidewinder Report, resulting in the Dirty Money report.
 The report found money laundering by organized crime had become rampant at Canadian casinos.
 A second volume of the report would later show a large share of the funds were the proceeds from fentanyl sales, and were subsequently “layered” into home purchases after being initially washed in the casinos.

 The findings in Dirty Money support many of the findings in Project Sidewinder.
-As an independent report, those findings were the basis of the Cullen Commission, BC’s inquiry into money laundering.
+As an independent report, those findings were the basis of the Cullen Commission, BC's inquiry into money laundering.

-In Popular Media
+In popular media

 The report sparked a number of investigations and national security books covering the allegations.
 One, Nest of Spies, is written by some of the former intelligence agents that authored the report.

 In 2021, Wilful Blindness by Sam Cooper was published, covering how the allegations in Sidewinder evolved into larger scale operations.